-Another 229 words (16 lines of text) are included under the topic Early Rollins Notables in all our PDF Extended History products and printed products wherever possible.
+Another 61 words (4 lines of text) are included under the topic Early Rollins Notables in all our PDF Extended History products and printed products wherever possible.

 For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
 Thousands migrated, aboard cramped disease-ridden ships.
 They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Rollins or a variant listed above were:

 Rollins Settlers in United States in the 17th Century

 - James Rollins, who landed in Ipswich, Massachusetts in 1632

 Rollins Settlers in United States in the 18th Century

 - Ben jamen Rollins, who landed in Mobile, Ala in 1787

 Rollins Settlers in United States in the 19th Century